What Is Coaching?

 Coaching is unlike any conversation.
 It is very one sided; the focus is on you the client and what you want and need to talk about.
 Coaching questions are designed to train your attention on what you want (solutions) and what works for you (strengths).
 A good coach or perhaps I should say a more experienced coach that commits to developing their coaching skills, will be able to listen and observe the whole of you.
 They will notice if you get more excited about one thing than another.
 They will notice if your shoulders slump at the thought of something else.
 You, your language and your body are communicating all the time and a good coach will track this and reflect it back without judgment so that you can evaluate what it means and make informed decisions.
 You will often get access to information you could not get on your own.

 The more I work with clients to explore their process, the more resourced they become to listen to and manage themselves and others through change.

-I talk more about coaching and the 8 kinds of listening required to manage yourself through change in my book: Do, Delegate or Ditch – Developing the confidence to ask for help without fear of failure or guilt.
+Coaching and counselling are two of the 8 kinds of listening required to manage yourself through change that I talk about in my book: Do, Delegate or Ditch – Developing the confidence to ask for help without fear of failure or guilt.

 To order your copy of the book click here:

 If you are interested in attending the next 8 week course; Do Delegate or Ditch Foundation course you can find out more here;

 Founder of Step by Step Listening, Sheryl Andrews has always been keen to create space where other people felt safe to speak their truth no matter what that was.
 She is well known for her ability to motivate, manage and mentor others through change and loves nothing more than helping others feel heard and understood.
 She soon discovered there were 8 different kinds of listening and often people started talking without knowing which they needed.
 At Step by Step Listening they create space to explore what kind of listening works to ensure individuals are resourced to work, learn and live at their best with others and on their own. .